-- Keep a copy of the Vendor/Venue Package you sent in for registration.
+- Keep a copy of your Vendor/Venue Information and Registration Form.

 - First time vending?
 Do a practice set-up at home to make sure you have all of the equipment and supplies you need to be productive and comfortable for an 8-hour day.

 - Shade is limited, so bring a canopy to keep yourself and your goods cool and comfy.

 - Bring a chair.
 Eight hours is a full day, and your feet and knees need a break now and then.

 - Need power?
 Bring your own power strip and long extension cord.